kingsxw/dell_warranty_zabbix/README.md

 ## follow the steps:

-1.Request an Warranty API key from DELL TechDirect, this may take couple days to be approved.
+- Request an Warranty API key from DELL TechDirect, this may take couple days to be approved.

-2.Place dell_info.sh to external scripts directory of Your ZABBIX Server/Proxy
+- Place dell_info.sh to external scripts directory of Your ZABBIX Server/Proxy

   Don't forget to chmod +x dell_info.sh, and yum -y install jq

-3.import the template file, change value of {$DELL_WARRANTY_API_KEY} and {$DELL_WARRANTY_KEY_SECRET} to which you get from DELL
+- import the template file, change value of {$DELL_WARRANTY_API_KEY} and {$DELL_WARRANTY_KEY_SECRET} to which you get from DELL

-4.In my discovery rule:
+- In my discovery rule:

   Host name = IP Address